JooNiv/aalto-typst-template/README.md

-Report / Thesis template for Aalto University.
+Report / Thesis template for Aalto University made with Typst.

 Use this template by cloning this repo and editing main.typ and lang.toml.